 Speaking of starter characters, Lisa is the beginning electro character that can do AoE and group damage while applying elemental status.
 The big downside of Lisa is that she is vulnerable when charging up her elemental skill, and it doesn’t do a significant amount of damage.

 Sucrose is a simple and mildly useful Anemo hero that uses science to summon spirits.
 This hero falls short compared to Jean, Venti, and even the Traveler, with abilities that have far fewer control capabilities than the others.
+Sucrose only has a handful of potential combinations in terms of party setup, but as more constellation sare unlocked, Sucrose becomes more powerful.

 Bennet is a decent pyro damage dealer who is best used to set up other heroes.
 His initial damage output is lackluster, but swapping for elemental combos is where the hothead thrives.